Towards Landau-Ginzburg models for cominuscule spaces via the exceptional cominuscule family: Introduction

 Our main tool for producing these formulas is the expression of generalized minors in terms of the coordinates of the Lusztig torus, which we summarize in Algorithms \ref{alg:torus-expansion} and \ref{alg:Plucker_torus_expansion}.
-Two of our main results are the following:
+One of our main results can be summarized as follows: